Pavana-karanth/Pavana-karanth/README.md

 📌 I like cats, books and coding (Lovely, I know 🐥)

-📌 My interests in Tech currently included Artificial Intelligence, Machine Learning, and a bit of web development.
+📌 My interests in Tech currently include Artificial Intelligence, Machine Learning, and a bit of web development.
 I'm more into how we can use ML for cognitive and behavioural psychology :D

 📌 I'm actively seeking internships and research opportunities in this area 🔬📒.